kitelev/exocortex-public-ontologies/03 Knowledge/README.md

 ## File Structure

-Each folder represents an ontology (namespace).
+Each folder represents a namespace.

 ### Resource Files